If you’re having hand or wrist pain, you need to do some hand stretches!

-Palm Down: Very similar.
-Extend your arm, but this time your palm should be facing the ceiling.
+- Palm Down: Very similar.
+Extend your arm, but your palm should be facing the ceiling this time.
 With your free hand, pull your fingers towards you.
 Hold for about 15 seconds and repeat the exercise with the other hand.

-As always, you should try and repeat this stretch at least 4 times.
+As always, you should try and repeat this stretch at least four times.

 Repeat a few times!

-- Interlace Your Fingers: Very simple to do!
-Interlace your fingers and stretch your arms out, palms facing away from you.
+- Interlace your fingers and stretch your arms out, palms facing away from you.

-- The Eagle (Not quite the Yoga Pose): This is the most complicated exercise in the least, but still easily doable.
+This is the most complicated exercise on the list, but still easily doable.

 Remember, these stretches shouldn’t cause you any pain, if they do, either hold them for less time or, if the pain persists, stop the stretches that are giving you pain.

-The stretches should make you feel better and not the opposite!
+These hand stretches for artists should make you feel better and not the opposite!